anatoo/vite-deno-plugin/examples/react/README.md

 # React example

-This example shows how to run [Vite](https://vitejs.dev) and React with deno-vite-plugin.
+This example shows how to run [Vite](https://vitejs.dev) and React with vite-deno-plugin.

 To start this example, run: